Lure fishing for bass in the UK | 30 tips

-Consider how the bass will often grab your lure just before you lift it from the water, after following just behind it the way in.
+Consider how the bass will often grab your lure just before you lift it from the water.
+It’s been following you the whole way in.
 Why didn’t it hit you until the last minute?
 Because the bass had FOMO – fear of missing out.
-It was suspicious of your lure – maybe it swiped it and noticed that the baitfish didn’t get disoriented – hmm, odd – maybe I’ll just keep following this baitfish… Then you give it an ultimatum – now or never.
-It thinks the baitfish is about to leap from the water – a normal baitfish behaviour that is a familiar sight for a bass.
-The bass knows this is its last chance to strike, and so it does, just as you go to pull your lure from the water.
+It was suspicious of your lure.
+Maybe it swiped it and noticed that the baitfish didn’t get disoriented.
+Hmm, odd – maybe I’ll just keep following this baitfish… Then you give it an ultimatum – now or never.
+It thinks the baitfish is about to leap from the water – a normal baitfish behaviour.
+A familiar sight for a bass.
+The bass knows this is its last chance to strike.
+It does, just as you go to pull your lure from the water.

 8) When to use aggressive plugs

 When bass are impulsive and feeding actively, such as when there are lots of baitfish around, they will smash lures unreservedly.
 Reach for bigger plugs with bigger actions to make your lure stand out.

 If you ever find yourself fishing into a huge ball of bait fish for instance, it’s likely you will have smaller bass and mackerel intercepting your lure as soon as it hits the water.
 The key is to fish bigger and heavier lures to target the big bass that linger beneath the bait balls, waiting for easy meals to sink below the carnage above.
 Bigger lures will capture attention and won’t intimidate a feeding bass.
 Smaller, more subtle lures won’t stand out.

 7) When to use soft plastic straight tails when bass fishing

 If impulsivity is low and feeding is more passive, many will reach for soft plastics and fish them slower, with twitching and falling movements to attempt to trigger a reflex response.